A Quiz Playbook for Fashion & Apparel Brands¶

 - Use slots to recommend a full outfit or capsule (top, bottom, layer, accessory), each matched to the shopper.
 See the bundles, kits & routines playbook and Set up recommendations.

-- For broad catalogs, route with a funnel quiz first (for example by department) and then recommend within it.
+- For broad catalogs, route with a funnel quiz first (by department, say), then recommend within it, this is how the top fashion quizzes use their heavy branching.

 Turn style and fit data into repeat revenue¶